jocacace/arva_sim/README.md

 In the previous figure we assume that one transmitter is placed at the center of the workspace.

 ### Installation instructions
 The _arva_sim_ package is compatible both with ROS _kinetci kame_ and _melodic_ distributions.
-In our context, the main difference in these distributions are related to the ROS Gazebo verison.
+In our context, the main difference in these distributions are related to the ROS Gazebo version.
 In particular, the default version of Gazebo ROS installed are Gazebo 7 and 9, respectively.
 In order to use _arva_sim_ package with ROS kinetic Kame and Gazebo 8, you should the following branch: [Gazebo7](https://github.com/jocacace/arva_sim/tree/gazebo7-devel), while use the following branch [Gazebo9](https://github.com/jocacace/arva_sim/tree/gazebo9-devel) if you ROS system is based on Gazebo 9 instead.

 Assuming you are running Ubuntu Linux OS, the installation steps are quite simple as seen below:
 1. Install the desired ROS distribution.
-To install ROS kinetic kame, follow the instraction at this wiki page: [ROS Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu), while to install ROS Melodic, following the instructions at: [ROS Melodic installation](http://wiki.ros.org/melodic/Installation/Ubuntu)
+To install ROS kinetic kame, follow the instruction at this wiki page: [ROS Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu), while to install ROS Melodic, following the instructions at: [ROS Melodic installation](http://wiki.ros.org/melodic/Installation/Ubuntu)
 2. Setup your ROS catkin workspace, by typing in the

         $ mkdir -p ∼/catkin_ws/src
+        $ cd ~catkin_ws/src
+        $ catkin_init_workspace
         $ cd ∼/catkin_ws
         $ catkin_make
         $ source devel/setup.bash